HisashiKato/PicoDVI/Readme.md

 >A full copy of software/libdvi is made in src (originally was soft-linked but Arduino Library Manager does not approve).
 If any updates are made in the original PicoDVI libdvi directory, copy them here!

-In the previous update, changes were made to the `software/libdvi` folder, but no changes were made to the `src/libdvi` folder.
+The 1.3.0 update of "PicoDVI - Adafruit fork for Arduino" made changes to the `software/libdvi` folder but not to the `src/libdvi` folder.
 In other words, the updated contents are not reflected when compiling with Arduino IDE.
 So I copied the contents of the `software/libdvi` folder to the `src/libdvi` folder.